Why Trust OMD?

 Boise State University

-Example Program: Online Master of Business Administration (MBA)
+Featured Program: Online Master of Business Administration (MBA)

-Duration: 49 credits (12 months full-time; 24 months part-time)
+Duration: 49 credits | 12 months (full-time) or 24 months (part-time)

-Mode: 100% Online (no campus visits required)
+Mode: 100% online | No campus visits required

 Admissions Requirements: